Small-Cap Stocks and Their Effect on the Economy

 Small-cap stocks are shares of ownership of small businesses.
 They have a market capitalization of between $300 million and $2 billion.
 The market cap is measured by the number of shares outstanding times the price of each stock.

 Large-cap stocks have a capitalization of $5 billion or more.
 They are the least risky because their assets will see them through any downturn.
 Mid-cap companies have a capitalization of between $1 billion to $5 billion.
-A recent study showed they outperformed both small cap and large cap stocks over the last 20 years.
-That's because they grow more than large caps during the expansion phase but aren't as likely to go out of business in a contraction phase.
+Mid-caps have outperformed small and large-caps over the last 10 years.
+That's because they are small enough to grow faster than large-caps during the expansion phase.
+Their size means they aren't as likely to go out of business as small-caps in a contraction phase.

 You probably haven't heard of the names of most small-cap companies.
 Most of them are small finance, credit, or mortgage companies.
 You can see how they would have been risky to own during the 2008 financial crisis.

 Some small-cap companies are well known.
 Please keep in mind that this is in no way a recommendation to buy.
 Rely on the wisdom of a financial planner before you buy any stock.
 Whether small-cap stocks fit your investment goals is always a personal decision.

 Here's a list of some companies you might have heard of just to give you an idea of a small-cap corporation.

 - TiVo Corp: Market cap of $1.15 billion.
 Technology.